theupdateframework/taps/tap1.md

 The more focused the TAP, the more successful it tends to be.
 The [TAP Editors](#tap-editors) reserve the right to reject TAP proposals if they appear too unfocused or too broad.
 If in doubt, split your TAP into several well-focused ones.

 Each TAP must have a champion -- someone who writes the TAP using the style and format described below, shepherds the discussions in the appropriate forums, and attempts to build community consensus around the idea.
 The TAP champion (a.k.a.
 Author) should first attempt to ascertain whether the idea is TAP-able.
-Posting to the TUF [issue tracker](https://github.com/theupdateframework/specification/issues) or the TUF mailing list are good ways to go about this.
+Posting to the TUF [issue tracker](https://github.com/theupdateframework/specification/issues), the [#tuf channel](https://cloud-native.slack.com/archives/C8NMD3QJ3) on CNCF Slack, or the [TUF mailing list](https://groups.google.com/forum/?fromgroups#!forum/theupdateframework) are good ways to go about this.

 ## Submitting a TAP